immich-app/immich/README.md

 NOTE: When using a reverse proxy in front of Immich (such as NGINX), the reverse proxy might require extra configuration to allow large files to be uploaded (such as client_max_body_size in the case of NGINX).

-## Testing One-step installation (not recommended for production)
+## Testing one-step installation (not recommended for production)

-> ⚠️ *This installation method is for evaluating Immich before futher customization to meet the users' needs.*
+> ⚠️ *This installation method is for evaluating Immich before further customization to meet the users' needs.*

-*Applicable system: Ubuntu, Debian, MacOS*
+*Applicable operating systems: Ubuntu, Debian, MacOS*

 - In the shell, from the directory of your choice, run the following command: